taoyama/azure-bigcompute/README.md

 **[Azure Big Compute](https://azure.microsoft.com/en-us/solutions/big-compute/)**

+## License
-Please see the [LICENSE file](https://github.com/Azure/azure-bigcompute-hpcscripts/blob/master/LICENSE) for licensing information.
+  * Please see the [LICENSE file](https://github.com/Azure/azure-bigcompute-hpcscripts/blob/master/LICENSE) for licensing information.

+## MSFT OSCC
-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+  * This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Influence accreditation
 **This repo is inspired by [Christian Smith](https://github.com/smith1511)'s repo https://github.com/smith1511/hpc**

 # Deploy from Portal and visualize